epujol90/epujol90.github.io/_pages/teaching.md

 ---

 ### Technology in the Classroom
 As a media and technology scholar, I take very seriously the media environments students inhabit and how technology enters the learning experience.
 Following a long tradition of inquiry into how technical systems shape human culture and cognition, I am particularly attuned to the effects of AI on higher education and students’ relationship to academic work.
-My courses establish clear technology use policies and are structured around assignments that emphasize process and revision over output, while regularly asking students to reflect on the value of taking charge of one’s intellectual growth.
+My courses establish clear technology use policies and are structured around assignments that emphasize process and revision over output, while regularly asking students to reflect on the value of taking ownership over one’s intellectual growth.
 In this way, studying technology as an academic subject concerns not only ideas, texts, and their genealogies, but equally the ways the technologies ready to hand may or may not serve us as thinkers.
 <br>
 <br>
 <br>